apache/qpid-python/README.md

 ## Examples

-The examples/api directory contains several examples.
+The `examples` directory contains sample programs.
+See `examples/README.txt` for more information.

-Read examples/README.txt for further details on these examples.

 ## Running the tests

-The "tests" directory contains a collection of unit tests for the python client.
-The "tests\_0-10", "tests\_0-9", and "tests\_0-8" directories contain protocol level conformance tests for AMQP brokers of the specified version.
+The `tests` directory contains a collection of unit tests for the Python client.
+The `tests\_0-10`, `tests\_0-9`, and `tests\_0-8` directories contain protocol-level conformance tests for brokers that speak the specified AMQP version.

-The qpid-python-test script may be used to run these tests.
-It will by default run the python unit tests and the 0-10 conformance tests:
+The `qpid-python-test` script may be used to run these tests.
+It will by default run the Python unit tests and the 0-10 conformance tests:

 1. Run a broker on the default port.